jaredly/jerd/docs/Roadmap.md

 with react, it can have a dropdowny thing but with editable, it should be spelled out as the full macro invocation.

+Ok but I can start with just the basic.

 #### NORMAL MODE

 Random bugs: